paulodarosa/paulodarosa/README.md

 # Hey, there!
 I'm Paulo.
 I'm Junior Full Stack Web Developer.
 I'm Paulo DaRosa, based in Curitiba / Brazil.
 Currently working for a tech company that developes and maintain the biggest and most important financial platform of loan for retired people and senior citizens.

-Right after starting Software Engineering and Math, I decided to merge my marketing and coding skills and now I looking for a position as **Full Stack Web Developer** or **Data Engineer**.
+Right after starting Software Engineering and Math, I decided to merge my marketing and coding skills and now I looking for a position as **Full Stack Web Developer** , **Back-End Developer** or **Data Engineer**.

 ## Working as a Junior Full Stack Web Developer
 My main role is to create small applications and to maitain/improvee already made solutions in C#, AngularJs and TypeScript.
 Creating and altering Stored Procedures in SQL Serve is part of my daily routine.